Last Updated on June 20, 2023 by Christina

 In addition to being lightweight, small RVs are easy to move.
 Even if you’ve never towed anything before, don’t worry!
 Towing a camper is not intimidating as long as you’ve got the right towing equipment.
 A weight distributing hitch will help prevent your trailer from swaying side to side when you’re on the road.
 The result is that your trailer will stay aligned with your vehicle, and you’ll feel more comfortable and confident when driving.
 At the campground, small campers are easier to maneuver thanks to their shorter length.
 That means you’ll have more chances to snag a prime camping site in spots that are too tight for larger RVs.

 3. You can choose to “rough it” or “go glamping” in a small camper

 Have you ever woken up sore from a night spent sleeping in a tent on the ground?
 Or wished you had a microwave to make a quick meal instead of building a fire?
 Then you’ll love the amenities that a small camper offers.
 These range from basic to feature-loaded.
 If you want a comfortable place to sleep and your main concern is weight, consider the Rove Lite by Travel Lite.
-This ultra lightweight travel trailer is available in multiple floorplans to sleep up to 4 and weights less than 1900 lbs.
+This ultra-lightweight travel trailer is available in multiple floorplans to sleep up to four and weighs less than 1,900 lbs.
 Pop-up campers offer more room; with sleeping space for up to six, the Clipper 108ST Sport is a great option for camping with the whole family.
-If an indoor kitchen, bathroom, and WiFi, are at the top of your wish list, check out the Little Guy Max teardrop camper.
-For a small camper you don’t have to tow, check out the Scope.
-This agile B-van from Thor Motor Coach is easy to park and can be your basecamp for going off the grid or exploring new cities.
+If an indoor kitchen, bathroom and WiFi are at the top of your wish list, check out the Little Guy Max teardrop camper.
+For a small camper you don’t have to tow, the Thor Scope might be perfect for you.
+This agile B van from Thor Motor Coach is easy to park and can be your basecamp for going off the grid or exploring new cities.

 4. You can spend more time camping with a small camper